 put a non zero constant in the condition.

+You can use this technique in some specific situations.
+Then you will end the loop with a break, return or goto statement.
 Note that this should be used rarely.
 It is considered bad coding practice to use infinite loops.
 Use them only if you have a good reason to do it; for instance if it makes the code easier to read.

 One common usage of the c while loop is to read a file.
 In the next example we open the file “numbers.txt” for reading and loop until we reach the end of file.
 We also print each symbol that we read.
 So what the example does is to open a text file and print it in the console.